Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Introduction

-The proof here consists of two parts, one geometric and the other analytic.
+The proof of the exponential decay result consists of two parts, one geometric and the other analytic.
 Part \ref{part:coordinate} is devoted to unveil the geometric structure, the \emph{pre-contact structure}, carried by the loci $Q$ of the closed Reeb orbits of a Morse-Bott contact form $\lambda$ (see Section \ref{subsec:clean} for precise definition).
 We prove a canonical neighborhood theorem of any pre-contact manifold which is the contact analogue to Gotay's on presymplectic manifolds \cite{gotay}, which we call the \emph{contact thickening} of a pre-contact manifold.
 By using this neighborhood theorem, we obtain a canonical splitting of the tangent bundle $TM$ in terms of the pre-contact structure of $Q$ and its thickening.
 Then we introduce the class consisting of $J$'s \emph{adapted to $Q$} (refer Section \ref{sec:adapted} for definition) besides the standard compatibility requirement to $d\lambda$.
-At last we split the derivative $dw$ of contact instanton $w$.
+At last we split the derivative $dw$ of contact instanton $w$ into various components and study them separately.
 In this way, we are given the geometric framework which gets us ready to conduct the three-interval method provided in Part \ref{part:exp}.
-Part \ref{part:exp} is then devoted to apply the enhanced version of the three-interval framework in proving the exponential convergence for the Morse-Bott case, which generalizes the one presented for the nondegenerate case in \cite{oh-wang2}.
+Part \ref{part:exp} is then devoted to applying the enhanced version of the three-interval framework in proving the exponential convergence for the Morse-Bott case, which generalizes the one presented for the nondegenerate case in \cite{oh-wang2}.

 Now we outline the main results in the present paper in more details.